What is care and support?

 Care and support, also known as social care services or adult social care, is the term used to describe the help some adults need to live as well as possible with illness, disability or frailty.
 Social care services can take many forms - it can include help while you live at home, out and about in the community, or in a new place of residence such as a care home.
 Many of us will need care and support at some point in our lives and most people will pay at least something towards the cost of their care.

 If you do not feel confident or able to make decisions about your care and support, there is help available.
-There is more information on the WISH website on advocacy and making decisions pages.
+There is more information in the WISH website money and legal matters section.
 WISH Herefordshire provides information and signposting to help support anyone with care and wellbeing needs in Herefordshire.